The Pro Photographer Stuff…. and the Human Stuff….

 My boy is the man of few words (but when he talks, those words are something to listen to) who lives in a world of computer programming and software engineering.
 In complete contrast to the nerd you just pictured in your head, he’s a bodybuilder (yes, and people stare…), and in his spare time he reads titles such as Structured Cobol Programming, PHP and MySQL, and Schrodinger’s Kittens and the Search for Reality

 My girl is all art, big words, and punnet squares.
-She can tell you all about the Vienna gene in rabbits, speak and write in Korean and German, complete one brilliant essay that ends up in a full-ride two-year scholarship to a local college (true story!) but then sends a text, “Look what I did last night.” with a picture of her arm missing.
+She can tell you all about the Vienna gene in rabbits and the genetics of champagne horses, speak and write in Korean and German, complete one brilliant essay that ends up in a full-ride two-year scholarship to a local college (true story!) but then sends a text, “Look what I did last night.” with a picture of her arm missing.
 I should not be concerned, right?
 It’s creative expression, right?

 Home life?
 Normal?
 What’s normal anyway?
 We are *mostly* enjoying our little farm life in the cornfields of Northern Maryland in a town that no one has heard of (it seems) with our three horses, six cats (can’t turn down rescue kittens to save my life), way too many rabbits (did I mention we have a rabbitry?), one dog, nine chickens, two chinchillas, and one snake (well, in the house anyway… I’m not happy with the amount we have outside).

-Feel free to check out the instagram if you dare to step into the daily crazy; there’s no way I can hide it anyway 😉
+Feel free to check out the instagram if you dare to step into the daily crazy and a million cat pictures; there’s no way I can hide it anyway 😉